werronense/byte-sized-paleography/README.md

 ### User Profile

 The user of this app is someone who loves learning.
-They could be a graduate student in a medieval studies program, an amateur handwriting enthusiast, or someone who likes games and puzzles.
+They could be a graduate student in a medieval studies program, an amateur handwriting enthusiast, or someone who enjoys games and puzzles.

-The user will use the app to practice transcribing, track their progress, and compare their results to other users.
+The user will use the app to practice transcribing, track their progress, and compare their results to those of other users.

 ### Features